List of The Critic episodes: Webisodes (2000–01)

 In early 2000, show creators Al Jean and Mike Reiss wrote a series of ten 3-4 minute long internet webisodes of The Critic, still with Jon Lovitz as the starring role.
-While still making fun of movies and Hollywood in general, its story focused on Jay lusting after the lovely Jennifer, his new makeup lady (voiced by Valerie Levitt).
+While still making fun of movies and Hollywood in general, its story focused on Jay lusting after Jennifer, his new makeup lady (voiced by Valerie Levitt).
 Alice does not appear in any of the episodes and is not mentioned by name, though Jay does briefly refer to a "second divorce" in the first episode—presumably from her or the Mexican woman he married in order to get to Cuba.
 Besides Jay, Vlada (voiced by Nick Jameson) is the only other character from the show to make an appearance.
 Maurice LaMarche and Tress MacNeille are the only other cast members from the show to return alongside Lovitz and Jameson, voicing assorted background characters.
 MacNeille returned for webisode 10.
 The episodes were available on AtomFilms.com and Shockwave.com until 2001.
 All ten of the "webisodes" were included on the complete series DVD (but not iTunes).
 Parodies include gaffs on The Patriot, Harry Potter, Mission: Impossible 2, X-Men, Pearl Harbor and Cast Away.

 Episodes 1 through 4 were animated by Jet City Studios; 5, 9, and 10 by Unbound Studios; and 6 through 8 by Flinch Studios.